 What You Gain#

-- Sunrise — Mist rising between pillars
+- Sunrise — Mist rising between the pillars.
+Genuinely magical.

-- More monasteries — Visit 4-6 instead of 2
+- More monasteries — Visit 4-6 instead of just 2

 How to Do It#